It’s no wonder Clematis are often called the “Queen of all Vines”—with their dazzling blooms, they truly are the stars of any sunny perennial garden!

 Clematis Group C is a later bloomer and only flowers on new growth.
 Once they get going, they will bloom from July until frost in the autumn.

-Prune back this group hard in early spring by counting up the stem to four leaf nodes from the ground (this will probably come to 30 cm or 12″ from the soil line).
+Prune back this group hard in early spring once leaf buds are visible but before active growth begins.
+Count up the stem to four leaf nodes from the ground (this will probably come to 30 cm or 12″ from the soil line).

 This pruning will encourage branching, thicker growth, and more flowering.